DUTIR-LegalIntelligence/JointExtraction4Legal/Readme.md

 #### Introduction

-Work for paper ***Joint Entity and Relation Extraction for Legal Documents with Legal Feature Enhancement***,at COLING2020.
+Work for paper ***Joint Entity and Relation Extraction for Legal Documents with Legal Feature Enhancement***, at COLING2020.

 The data is shown in "./data", and the model is defined in "joint_model.py".
 Hyper parameters are set in "my_config.ini".